thoughtbot/terrapin/README.md

 ## Runners

-Cocaine will attempt to choose from among 3 different ways of running commands.
+Terrapin will attempt to choose from among 3 different ways of running commands.
 The simplest is using backticks, and is the default in 1.8.
 In Ruby 1.9, it will attempt to use `Process.spawn`.
 And, as mentioned above, if the `posix-spawn` gem is installed, it will attempt to use that.
 If for some reason